-Production Batch means a batch of finished plant material, cannabis resin, cannabis concentrate, or MIP made at the same time, using the same methods, equipment, and ingredients.
-The RMD must assign and record a unique, sequential alphanumeric identifier to each production batch for the purpose of production tracking, product labeling, and product recalls.
-All production batches must be traceable to one or more marijuana cultivation batch(es).
+Production Batch means a batch of finished plant material, Cannabis resin, Cannabis concentrate, or Marijuana-infused Product made at the same time, using the same methods, equipment, and ingredients.
+The Licensee shall assign and record a unique, sequential alphanumeric identifier to each Production Batch for the purposes of production tracking, product labeling, and product recalls.
+All Production Batches shall be traceable to one or more Cannabis or Marijuana Cultivation Batches.

-Propagation means the reproduction of marijuana plants by seeds, cuttings, or grafting.
+Propagation means the reproduction of Cannabis or Marijuana plants by seeds, cuttings, or grafting.